 The gate should be hung so that it only opens in one direction of travel, where possible, in the direction of travel of horse and rider, and is reasonably easy to open and shut providing the rider takes it correctly (facing their horse the right way, making it move sideways, etc.).
 The latch should be designed so that it can be unfastened, and the gate opened with one hand.
 A gate that shuts and latches itself when left untouched is an inadequate test.
 The latch must be robust enough to withstand repeated use.
-A wire loop is not really robust enough; a rope or chain loop is a good substitute.
+A wire loop is not really robust enough; a rope loop is a good substitute.
 If the gate and slip rail are not in an existing fence, a length of fencing must be constructed, extending at least 3 metres on either side.
 The gate should open in one direction only and where possible, in the direction of travel of horse and rider.
+No more than one slip rail should be available for competitors to use.